ruanklein/synapseq/wasm/README.md

 ## Installation

-Simply include the `synapseq.js` file in your HTML.
-No need for separate worker files!
+Simply include the `synapseq.js` file in your HTML:

 ```html
 <!DOCTYPE html>